netik/smpte_clapper/software/README.md

   arduino-cli lib install ACEButton
 ```

+Acebutton has to be latest version (>= 1.7.0) to support the LadderButtonConfig

 6. You have to patch the LEDControl Library from Arduino.
 My copy has a lot more letters in it than the stock library, and is easier to read.

 On Mac and Unix machines, The arduino data directory is